Furretar/Audio-Card-Suite/README.md

 - [ ] read every sub folder in source folder, add folder it will ignore for easy management
 - [ ] allow removing from end start times and batch normalization even without source files
 - [ ] use showinfo when any button returns null
-- [ ] fix audio not playing if you edit the times too quickly in a row
-- [ ] run bulk generation in background, have a stop button
+- [ ] run bulk generation in background, have a stop button, display info
 - [ ] fix add/remove next line breaking using timing files, change name to be like jpn-eng to know which to take audio from
 - [ ] make it so you can add the langauge code manually for your own subtitles
-- [ ] only add media file info to database when used and not on startup
+- [ ] only add media file info to database when used, and not on startup
 - [ ] make context aware generation update sentence line